singaround/songbook/songs/this-dreadful-life-this-dreadful-life.md

 So I am goin’ home, me boys,\
 To the friends I used to know,\
-And hoist a jar to every man\
+And hoist a jar to everyone\
 Who has the urge to go.

 >***I have sailed across the ocean,\